-a.
-Group presentation 15%
+b.
+Group Presentation 15%

-Students will work in teams of approximately 5 to present in class on an assigned dimension or instance of human trafficking (i.e. a country or region where trafficking takes place).
+Students will work in teams of approximately 5 to present in class on an assigned dimension or instance of human trafficking related to the memoir they have read.
 Student groups will lead one class period (each) educating the class about their topic (including general overview, forms, root causes, theological analysis, and specific cases) and leading class discussion.
 Groups should distribute to the class a one-page handout that includes summary points, resources for further student exploration, and 3-5 questions for discussion.
 The use of multimedia is encouraged.
 A hard copy of the PowerPoint (or other) presentation, with components by each group member identified, must be given to the professor at the start of class on the day of presentation.
 More details will be given in class.
 Assessment for each student will be individual.
 (Supports and assesses all course goals and RTC objectives, especially 3.1.)

-b.
-Final research paper 30%
+c.
+Final Research Paper 30%

-Using the group presentation as a springboard, each student will research and write an 8-10 page paper examining and analyzing a contemporary case or situation of human trafficking.
-The final paper should provide a comprehensive overview of the chosen region/instance/case and use theological insights to analyze and more deeply make sense of the phenomenon.
+Using the group presentation as a springboard, each student will research and write an 8-10 page paper examining and analyzing a contemporary type of human trafficking.
+The final paper should make connections/refer back to the memoir (analyzed in critical book review), provide a comprehensive overview of the chosen type of trafficking (beyond the sources read by the whole class), and use theological insights to analyze and more deeply make sense of the phenomenon.
 (Supports and assesses all course goals as well as RTC objective 3.1 and 3.2.)